-In May 2018, after several years of investigations, the Riksdag voted in favour of the new Gambling Act which will be introduced on January 1, 2019.
-The new law will give a strong consumer protection and the negative effects of gambling are to be limited.
+In May 2018, after several years of investigations, the Riksdag voted in favour of the new Gambling Act which was introduced on January 1, 2019.
+The new law gives a strong consumer protection and the negative effects of gambling are to be limited.

-With the new law, cheating will be considered a crime and a special council will be set up concerning match fixing.
+With the new law, cheating are considered a crime and a special council has sat up concerning match fixing.

-The gambling market will be divided: a competitive part, which mainly involves online gaming and betting; a part that covers gambling that has a public benefit, which mainly includes lotteries and bingo; and one part reserved for the government, which mainly includes casinos and token machines.
+The gambling market has been divided: a competitive part, which mainly involves online gaming and betting; a part that covers gambling that has a public benefit, which mainly includes lotteries and bingo; and one part reserved for the government, which mainly includes casinos and token machines.

-Operators with a license will pay 18% in tax on profits made on gambling in Sweden.
-Gambling for non-profit purposes will continue to be tax exempt.
+Operators with a license pays 18% in tax on profits made on gambling in Sweden.
+Gambling for non-profit purposes are tax exempt.
 If a player wins money on a site owned by a non-licensed operator, the player will have to pay tax on the profit.
 For more information about the new gabling tax please visit The Swedish Tax Agency’s web.

 On January 1, 2019, a new gaming law came into force.
 A new paragraph against match fixing is introduced, the Gaming Authority is given the role of the cooperating authority against the manipulation of sports events regarding match fixing.
 A match fixing council has been formed which is coordinated by the Gaming Authority.
 The Council consists of several authorities but also representatives from the gaming industry and the sports movement.
 The gaming industry is represented by Sper and Bos.